penguinwang96825/penguinwang96825.github.io/_pages/about.md

-# 🏅 Honors and Awards
+# 🏅 Honours and Awards

 - *2025.09*, Dean's Doctoral Scholarship Award, University of Manchester.
 - *2025.04*, The NVIDIA Academic Grant Program.